Linear Dimensionality Reduction: Principal Component Analysis ( PCA )

 \subsection{Randomized SVD}

 Let $A \in \R^{n \times p}$ with $n \geq p$.
 The complexity (number of operations) of the SVD of $A$ is in $\mathcal{O}(n^2p)$.
 SVD becomes untractable for large values of $n$ and $p$, say $10^4$.
 Fortunately, there are some very efficient heuristics, with bounds on errors, to compute the first singular values and vectors, based on randomized algorithms.
-The use of randomzed algorithm to compute efficiently the SVD of a very large matrix is fully developed in \cite{Halko2011}.
 The idea behind is the following.

 \nB If $Q \in \R^{n \times k}$ is columnwise orthonormal, the projection of the columns of $A$ on the vector space spanned by the columns of $Q$ is

 Let us denote

 Then, $\widetilde{A}= QB$ is a rank $k$ approximation of $A$.
 The SVD of $B$ $(B=U_\b\Sigma V)$ is in $\mathcal{O}(p^2k)$ instead of $\mathcal{O}(n^2p)$, and we have